Kitware/VTK/Documentation/docs/developers_guide/coding_conventions.md

 1. Prefer overloading functions to default arguments.

-   Rationald: Default function arguments in C++ are a tempting way to add an argument to a function while maintaining easy backwards compatibility.
+   Rationale: Default function arguments in C++ are a tempting way to add an argument to a function while maintaining easy backwards compatibility.
 However, if you later want to add another argument to the list in a way that preserves backwards compatibility, it, too, must be a default argument.
 To supply the second of these arguments in a call forces you to also supply the first argument, even if it is the default value.
 As a result, this is not a clean way to add a argument to a function.
 Insetad, function overloading should be preferred.

 ## Specific C++  Language Guidelines
 ### C++ Standard Library